Lehlomela/angular-tour-of-heros/README.md

 # First angular application

-creating a routing module in root app
+creating a routing module in root app <br>
-`ng generate module app-routing --flat --module=app` `--flat` Puts the file in src/app instead of its own folder.
+`ng generate module app-routing --flat --module=app` `--flat` Puts the file in src/app instead of its own folder.<br>
-`--module=app`	Tells the CLI to register it in the imports array of the AppModule.
+`--module=app`	Tells the CLI to register it in the imports array of the AppModule. <br>

 ---